 1. Mercy Care's Network Management Representative makes a request, for Relias access, through the Mercy Care Workforce Development Operation (WFD@MercyCareAZ.org).
+The request needs to include the following information:

+- a.
+Provider Agency Name

+- b.
+Contract Start Date

+- c.
+Address

+- d.
+CEO and/or Key WFD Contact(s)

+- Name

-The request needs to include the following information: - a.
-Provider Agency Name - b.
-Contract Start Date - c.
-Address - d.
-CEO and/or Key WFD Contact(s) - Name - Title - Phone Number - Email Address - e.
-Contract Type (ACC/RBHA) - f.
-Population Served (GMH/SU, Children's, SMI, Integrated Health Home, etc.) - g.
-Provider Type Code(s) - h.
-Number of Users (# employees at the agency who need Relias access and fall under the ACC and/or RBHA contract) - i.
-List of Health Plans provider is contracted with (if known) 2.
-The Mercy Care Workforce Development Administrator notifies the AzAHP Administrator that a contracted Provider is requesting a Relias Sub-Portal and provides the information outlined above in items "a - i."
+- Phone Number

+- Email Address

+- e.
+Contract Type (ACC/RBHA)

+- f.
+Provider Type (GMH/SU, Children's, SMI, Integrated Health Home, etc.)

+- g.
+Number of Users (# employees at the agency who need Relias access)

+- h.
+List of Health Plans provider is contracted with (if known)

+2. The Mercy Care Workforce Development Administrator notifies the AzAHP Administrator that a contracted Provider is requesting a Relias Sub-Portal and provides the information outlined above in items "a-h."

 3. The AzAHP Administrator submits a request to Relias Client Success Manager.

 4. The Relias Client Success Manager will notify the Relias Account Owner.

 5. The Relias Account Owner sets up an account in Salesforce under the AzAHP Enterprise and issues a one-time implementation fee agreement of \$1,500 directly to the provider. - a.
 Provider agencies with 20 or more users will be required to purchase access to Relias Learning for a one-time fee of \$1,500 for full-site privileges.
-A full-site is defined as a site in which the agency may have full control of course customizations and competency development. - b.
+A full site is defined as a site in which the agency may have full control of course customizations and competency development. - b.
 Provider agencies with 19 or fewer users will be added to AzAHP Relias Small Provider Portal at no cost with limited-site privileges.
-A limited-site is defined as one in which the courses and competencies are set-up according to the standard of the plan with no customization or course development provided. - c.
+A limited site is defined as one in which the courses and competencies are set-up according to the standard of the plan with no customization or course development provided. - c.
 Provider agencies that expand to 20 or more users will be required to purchase full-site privileges to Relias Learning immediately upon expansion.
-6. The provider signs the agreement and remits the \$1,500 payment to Relias when invoiced.
+6. The provider signs the agreement and remits the \$1,500 payment to Relias when invoiced. - a.

-- a.
 If a Provider opts to contract with Relias for additional content not currently covered under the AzAHP Relias Enterprise, that Provider will be responsible to cover those costs.
-Fee is subject to change if a Provider requires additional work beyond a standard sub-portal implementation.
 7. Following Relias Legal and Finance Approval - Relias Professional Services sets up a sub-portal in the AzAHP Enterprise and provides administrator training to the appropriate Provider contact.